Last reviewed 22 October 2021

-The Fork Lift Truck Association (FLTA) has been running its Safetember safety campaign throughout September.
-The industry sees 1100 fork lift truck accidents a year so this is a timely reminder to consider the safety issues associated with this equipment, as Nigel Bryson reports.
+The UKMHA (the UK Material Handling Association), which consists of the Fork Lift Truck Association (FLTA) and the British Industrial Truck Association (BITA), runs an annual safety campaign called Safety Drive throughout October.
+Britain sees 1100 fork lift truck accidents a year so this is a timely reminder to consider the safety issues associated with this equipment, as Grainne Kelly reports.

 Within the construction sector, a variety of fork lift trucks can be operating.
 On larger, complex sites several different types can be used to move materials about the site.
 This helps to reduce manual handling risks but increases the risks associated with moving vehicles.
 This is a particular problem where operatives or visitors are walking about a site.